oduameh/node-course/docs/Instructions/firewall-logging.md

 If everything was done correctly your SSH session should still be active.

-Let's get an overview of our rules real quick.
+Get an overview of your rules

 ```
 sudo ufw status